KnownStormChaser/master-weather-model-list/README.md

 - Research-only or one-off model runs that are not distributed by an operating agency
 - Climate **reanalysis** and other historical-only datasets (e.g., ERA5, CFSR) — note that forward-looking long-range *forecast* systems (sub-seasonal, seasonal, and interannual prediction) **are** in scope and are documented under `models/climate_models/`; only reanalyses and historical-only products are excluded
 - Commercial weather satellites and Earth observation missions outside the operational weather/atmospheric scope
+- **Sun-referenced space weather models** — heliospheric systems such as WSA-Enlil grid a spherical volume in heliocentric coordinates from roughly 0.1 to 2 AU, in which Earth is a single moving point.
+Only Earth-referenced terrestrial-effect models are documented, under `models/space_weather_models/`

 A note on free registration: some operators (notably EUMETSAT and KNMI) require a free account to download data.
 These are not paywalls — there is no fee, no approval gate, and no commercial-use restriction.
 Entries clearly note when registration is required so users know what to expect.